Coinsnap/Coinsnap-for-GetPaid/README.md

 GetPaid is a payment and invoicing plugin for WordPress.
 With GetPaid, website operators can sell individual products with a payment button or accept donations.
 GetPaid can also be implemented as an add-on in other applications (such as Gravity Forms, AffiliateWP, Contact form 7, Ninja Forms or GeoDirectory) for payment processing.

 GetPaid provides a large number of payment gateways to various payment service providers.
 Coinsnap payment plug-in is intended for GetPaid plugin to accept Bitcoin and Lightning payments via Coinsnap payment gateway https://app.coinsnap.io/.
-To do this, you need the free installed and configured GiveWP plugin (https://wordpress.org/plugins/invoicing/) on your WordPress site.
+To do this, you need the free installed and configured GetPaid plugin (https://wordpress.org/plugins/invoicing/) on your WordPress site.
 Additionally the plugin Coinsnap for GetPaid.

 ![GetPaid order form](https://github.com/Coinsnap/Coinsnap-for-GetPaid/blob/main/assets/images/7.png)